 Here is an excerpt of a brainstorming session in which these questions were used:

-How does a wind-powered electrical system (WPES) work? what are the steps in its operation?
+Example of a topic list developed with the invention checklist How does a wind-powered electrical system (WPES) work? what are the steps in its operation?

 Savings: discuss the amount of money that can be saved using WPES.